Integrity My Story

 When I visited the campus at Monticello, the deep misery fled away and a deep peace replaced it.
 This was where God wanted me to be.
 I knew I was called to preach but I also knew I was called to be a Chief Musician—“The Forces of Destiny.”

-College Days, Monticello, Pastor Bob Richmond and Family
+College Days, Monticello, The Cricks, Pastor Bob Richmond and Family

 Arkansas A&M College, 1967-1971